alphadevking/handl/README.md

 An Insomnia requests file (`insomnia-requests.json`) is provided at the project root.
 You can import this file into Insomnia to quickly set up and test all API endpoints.

 1.  **Import:** In Insomnia, go to `File` > `Import` > `From File` and select `insomnia-requests.json`.
 2.  **Environment:** Select the "Base Environment" from the environment dropdown.
-Update the `apiKey` variable with your actual API key.
-You can also set `formDefinitionName` and `formEntryId` for convenience.
+3.  **Authentication:**
+    *   For "Auth Controller" requests (e.g., `/auth/status`, `/auth/generate-api-key`), ensure you have a valid JWT.
+After a successful Google OAuth login (`GET /auth/google` followed by `GET /auth/google/callback`), Insomnia will store the JWT in cookies, which will be automatically sent with subsequent requests.
+Alternatively, you can manually set the `Authorization: Bearer YOUR_JWT_TOKEN_HERE` header.
+    *   For "Form Definition Controller" and "Form Submission Controller" requests, set the `X-API-KEY` header with your generated API key.
-3.  **Send Requests:** Navigate through the "Form Definitions" and "Form Submissions" folders and send requests.
+4.  **Send Requests:** Navigate through the folders and send requests.

 ## Contributing